 Troubled at this discovery, Angela sends a mail to the respective higher-up at her company.
 In the typical corporate fashion, he advises her to either delete it by flagging the file as degraded audio or, if she is that dogged enough, to contact Natalie Choudhury, the head of Organic Interpolation.
 Suspicious and not fooled by the corporate double-speak, Angela, with the help of her colleague Boris, manages to identify and access the recordings belonging to the Kimi unit of the victim of the sexual assault.

 As Angela listens to the recordings, she realizes that the woman named Samantha was raped and killed after she threatened to reveal a closely guarded truth.
 Attempting to relay this information to Natalie Choudhury, she tries reaching her on the phone.
-After returning to her call, Choudhury convinces Angela to come to her office in person to hear about the events in detail.
+After returning her call, Choudhury convinces Angela to come to her office in person to discuss the events.
 The FBI is informed of the same.
-However, when she reaches the office, battling her neuroses and her agoraphobia with as much courage she could muster, she is suspicious of Natalie’s reticence in informing the FBI, preferring to cite Angela’s mental health as a form of invalidation.
+However, when she reaches the office, battling her neuroses and her agoraphobia with as much courage as she can muster, she is suspicious of Natalie’s reticence in informing the FBI, preferring to cite Angela’s mental health as a form of invalidation.

 Angela realizes that people are after her, and they do not want this information to be leaked.
 What follows is a chase on foot through the open roads of Seattle.
 Angela is briskly walking towards the FBI office to inform of the crime herself.
-Unbeknownst to her, a hacker has begun to track her and has sent goons after her.
+Unbeknownst to her, a hacker has begun tracking her and sent goons after her.

 The goons manage to capture her, throwing her into unmarked vans, only being saved by protesters.
 The newsreel in the first act explains the protestors’ presence in the story (i.e., the extent of their participation).
-With her being finally caught and taken to her house, she manages to escape.
+She manages to escape with her finally caught and taken to her house.